Actions and Detail Panel

 Fri 19 May 2017, 09:30 – 13:00 BST

-You are warmly invited to take part in a unique opportunity for professionals working in a range of healthcare fields to shape the design of new homes!
+You are warmly invited to take part in a unique opportunity for professionals working in a range of health fields to shape the design of new homes!

-The “Future Homes Newcastle” project is looking to develop innovative, pioneering homes which are digitally enabled, low energy and suitable for anyone regardless of their life-stage.
-The project is looking to draw on the existing academic literature on housing, older people’s views, the know-how of innovative companies and the expertise of health professionals.
-Partners include Newcastle University, Isos, Ryder Architecture, Elders Council, Newcastle City Council, Zero Carbon Futures and The Sustainable Communities Initiative.
-Four demonstrator apartments will be constructed before the development of approximately 30 homes in Newcastle (http://www.newcastlecityfutures.org/projects/future-homes/).
+The “Future Homes Newcastle” project is looking to develop innovative, pioneering homes which will be digitally enabled, low energy and suitable for anyone regardless of their life-stage.
+The project is drawing on existing academic literature on housing, older people’s views, the know-how of innovative companies and the expertise of health professionals.
+Partners include Newcastle University, Karbon Homes, Ryder Architecture, Elders Council, Newcastle City Council, Zero Carbon Futures and The Sustainable Communities Initiative.
+Four demonstrator apartments will be constructed in Newcastle before the development of approximately 35 homes (http://www.newcastlecityfutures.org/projects/future-homes/).